Reading Time: 6 minutes 15 seconds

-As you do this research, keep in mind the distinction between coaches and dieticians/nutritionists.
-The latter are generally more credentialed professionals.
+As you do this research, keep in mind the distinction between coaches and registered dietitians/nutritionists.
+A registered dietitian is generally a more credentialed professional.
 They probably have a four-year degree and some type of licensing.
 Their fees will be higher than yours, so the comparison isn't valid.

 By researching other coaches in your area, you will start to get a better sense of the target market.
 Who are those other coaches targeting?
-Local gyms can also be a source of information about the kinds of people interested in your services.
+Local gyms can also be a source of information about the kinds of people interested in building a healthy diet.
 Are they busy working moms?
+People with weight loss goals?
 Seniors?
-Young professionals?
+Young professionals trying to build a healthy lifestyle?
 The people you target will partly determine what you can charge.

 Use the average fees you see nutrition coaches charging in your area as a baseline for your own service fees.
 Scale that number up or down based on what you have to offer compared to those competitors.
 If you have more credentials, charge more per coaching session.
 If you have additional services or experience in related jobs, charge more.
 If you are new and have no experience with a health coaching business yet, charge less, but not too little.